 Our staff continues to work with the Ohio Department of Health to correct errors found on birth and death records.
-We also strive to help the public the best we can with any issues regarding birth and death records.
+We also strive to help the public to the best of our ability with any issues regarding birth and death records.